10 Best Herbal Teas For Eye Twitching

 camellia sinensis tea

-Camellia sinensis, the plant from which green and black teas are derived, contains compounds like caffeine and L-theanine that may influence neurological activity.
+Camellia sinensis, the plant from which green, black, and white teas are derived, contains bioactive compounds such as catechins, caffeine, and L-theanine that may influence nervous system function.

 vitex agnus-castus tea